-ANR will promote C&D waste prevention and diversion practices and continue to encourage the development of new recycling market outlets for materials like clean wood, asphalt shingles, scrap metal, drywall, plywood, and oriented strand board in Vermont and regionally.
-ANR will provide guidance for SWMEs in meeting the SWIP requirement to offer collection locations for asphalt shingles and clean drywall for the purpose of recycling these materials.
-ANR may suspend these standards upon finding that insufficient markets exist for these materials and adequate uses are not reasonably available to serve as an alternative to disposal.
-As funding allows, ANR will consider grants for drywall and asphalt shingle collection infrastructure.
+ANR will promote C&D waste prevention and diversion practices and continue to encourage the development of new recycling market outlets for clean wood, asphalt shingles, scrap metal, drywall, plywood, and oriented strand board in Vermont and regionally.
+ANR will provide guidance for SWMEs in meeting the MMP requirement to offer collection locations for asphalt shingles for the purpose of recycling these materials.
+ANR may suspend these standards upon finding that insufficient markets exist for these materials.
+As funding allows, ANR will consider grants for asphalt shingle and drywall collection infrastructure.

-- 1. Number of meetings attended, or presentations given to Vermont green building community and other related organizations. - 2.
+- 1. Number of meetings attended or presentations given to Vermont building community and other related organizations. - 2.
 Number of Act 250 Construction Site Waste Reduction Plans reviewed.
-ANR will share with SWMES the C&D diversion plans in each region. - 3.
+ANR will share with SWMEs the C&D diversion plans in each region. - 3.
 Annual growth, in tons, of C&D recycled at Architectural Waste Recycling Facilities. - 4.
 Number of best management practices, guidance, or policies issued with DEC assistance on C&D materials recycling and reuse.